 ie the Parameter category is 0=Temperature) values in the input dataset

-will be in Celcius degrees, and will automatically offset them to Kelvin degrees.
+will be in Celsius degrees, and will automatically offset them to Kelvin degrees.

 It is possible to control that behaviour by setting the INPUT_UNIT creation

-option to C (for Celcius) or K (for Kelvin).
+option to C (for Celsius) or K (for Kelvin).
 The default is C.

 GRIB2 to GRIB2 conversions